With instant and global connectivity there's really no limitation on coaching sessions.

 Once you’ve fully dived into the metaphor it’s a case of then

 relating it to the current situation.
 What different perspective might this

 pattern in nature be asking you to consider?

 For example, here's some examples of what these insights might include, although this will relate to my own observations which will be impacted by my life experience at the moment, so don't be surprised if you get something very different:

-- Rather than trying to do it myself and getting lost in the dark perhaps I can ask for help to provide some moonlit elimination.
+Rather than trying to do it myself and getting lost in the dark perhaps I can ask for help to provide some moonlit illumination.

 There's many posts here and there's even an index of highlights from 2018 that will also give you a flavour for what's possible, and includes the publication of Can’t see the wood for the trees which had featured on many a vision board for the last 20 years.
 (As they say, patience is a virtue and great things are worth waiting for.)